markoleptic/EncounterPlanner/UserGuide.md

 If the spell is cast during the reminder countdown, it will be cancelled.

 **Glow Frame for Targeted Spells**:
-Glows the unit frame of the target at assignment time.
+Glows the unit frame of the target at the end of the countdown.
 If the assignment has a spell ID, the frame will glow until the spell is cast on the target, up to a maximum of 10 seconds.
 Otherwise, shows for 5 seconds.

-**Reminder Advance Notice**:
+**Countdown Length**:
-How far ahead of assignment time to begin showing reminders.
+How far ahead to begin showing reminders.

 **Enable Messages**:
 Whether to show Messages for assignments.